cjfarnold/oofppa/README.md

 This project was developed using the Annoconda distribution of Python.
 Annaconda could be installed form [Annaconda website](https://www.anaconda.com).
 Once the installation is done use the following steps to setup the environment.
 1. Start bash or command prompt
-2. Navigate to the folder where you wand to checked out this project
+2. Navigate to the folder where you want to check out this project
     ```sh
      # Clone the project using
      git clone https://github.com/cjfarnold/oofppa.git
     ```
-3. Execute the follwing commands
+3. Execute the follwing commands to configure your environment and install the dependencies
     ```sh
         conda create -n <your environment name> python=3.9.15
         conda activate <your environment name>